-A Yacht Charter from Pula is a relaxing way to spend a holiday enjoying the coast of northern Croatia.
-The charming harbour town offers plenty to see and do and provides an ideal departure point to cruise the islands within the Brijani National Park.
+A Yacht Charter from Pula is a relaxing way to spend a Mediterranean holiday enjoying the coast of northern Croatia.
+The charming harbour town offers plenty to see and do and provides an ideal departure point to cruise the Mediterranean islands within the Brijani National Park.

 Evidence of the presence of Homo erectus, over a million years ago, has been found in a cave called Šandalja near Pula.
 Archaeologists also found pottery from the Neolithic period (6000–2000 BC), indicating human settlement.
-Also, further findings include many late Bronze Age bone objects, such as drilling tools, sewing needles and spiral bronze pendants.
+Also, further findings include many late Bronze Age bone objects, such as drilling tools, sewing needles, and spiral bronze pendants.

 Greek tradition associated the foundation of Polai to the Colchians.
 The story of ¨Jason and the Argonauts and the stolen golden fleece¨ features this very town.
-According to the legend, the Colchians chased Jason into the northern Adriatic but were unable to catch him.
+According to the legend, the Colchians chased Jason across the Mediterranean into the northern Adriatic but were unable to catch him.
 Consequently, Jason settled in a city called Polai, which means “City of Refuge”.

-The great amphitheatre
+The great amphitheater

 The construction of Pula Arena was between 27 BC–68 AD, yet much of it is still standing to this day.
 The Romans created a water supply and built a sewage system for the city.
 They fortified the city with ten gates built into the city walls.
 A few of these gates remain standing today, including the famous Twin Gates.
 The Gate of Hercules has the names of the founders of the city engraved on it.
 Additionally, this town is the site of Crispus Caesar’s execution in 326 AD.

 Following the collapse of Austria-Hungary in 1918, Pula and most of Istria passed to Italy.
-Subsequently, Pula became the capital of the District of Pula.
+Subsequently, Pula became the capital of the Mediterranean District of Pula.
 The population declined after World War II.
 Basically, this was due to economic difficulties caused by the withdrawal of the Austro-Hungarian military and the decline of the shipyard.
 This caused the dismissal of shipyard workers, creating hardship locally.
 Benito Mussolini´s fascist government persecuted all non-Italians.
 Many people left the city and went back home to the newly formed Yugoslavia.
 After the collapse of fascist Italy in 1943, the town was occupied by the German Wehrmacht and became a base for U-boats.
 As a consequence, the Allies repeatedly bombed the city from 1942–1944.
 These were very dark days for the region.

 The modern era of Pula